y0w0/documentation/docs/radxa-os/headless.md

 # Headless Setup

-This guide is intended to guide you in the use without the keyboard and the monitor.
+This guide is intended to guide you in the use without the keyboard or the monitor.

-The SSh service is automatically enabled when no monitor is available.
+The SSH service is automatically enabled when no monitor is connected during the first boot.
 Despite this, you still need to link to LAN so that you can get the ***IP address*** of SBC.

 ## Ethernet

 You can refer to this guide: [network guide](network).
-Connect the SBC to **the same switching network** as your computer via an RJ45 network cable.
-It usually manifested as the same router.
+Connect the SBC to **the same network** as your computer via wired connection.

 ## Wireless